aharoJ/Jterminal/README.md

-# research_mutations
+# mutation_research
-Research opensourced for University of Kean
+research for University of Kean